Skip to content

 Cut

 Cut is the most important of the 4Cs because it determines how well a diamond interacts with light, creating brilliance and fire.
-A well-cut diamond maximizes sparkle, while a poorly cut diamond can look dull—even if it has perfect clarity and color.
+A well-cut diamond maximizes sparkle, while a poorly cut diamond can look dull—even if it has excellent clarity and color.

 How is Cut Graded?